lupael/support-desk/README.md

 - [PostgreSQL](https://www.postgresql.org/) &mdash; Our main data store is in Postgres.
 - [Redis](https://redis.io/) &mdash; We use Redis as a cache and for transient data.

-Plus *lots* of Ruby Gems, a complete list of which is at [/master/Gemfile](https://github.com/chaskiq/chaskiq/blob/master/Gemfile).
+Plus *lots* of Ruby Gems, a complete list of which is at [/master/Gemfile](https://github.com/lupael/support-desk/blob/master/Gemfile).

 ## Contributing

 Chaskiq is **100% free** and **open source**.
 We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you!

-## The Chaskiq Team
+## Our Team

-For a complete list of the many individuals that contributed to the design and implementation of Chaskiq, please refer to [GitHub's list of contributors](https://github.com/chaskiq/chaskiq/contributors).
+For a complete list of the many individuals that contributed to the design and implementation of Chaskiq, please refer to [GitHub's list of contributors](https://github.com/lupael/support-desk/contributors).

 ## License